What are The Latest Fraud Trends?

 What is a job listing scam?

-As the holiday season approaches, job listing scams appear on social media and even legitimate job websites, including Indeed and ZipRecruiter.
+Job listing scams appear on social media and even legitimate job websites, including Indeed and ZipRecruiter.

 Hallmarks of a scam include vague details in the job description and a quick hiring process.
 The fake employer will hire the person after only one interview or only communicate via email, concealing their true identity.